santhoshrasco/Dev_Tinder/BACKEND/src/homework.md

 -create POST /signup API to add data to database
 -push some document  using API calls from postman -Error Handling using TRY, CATCH

+-JS object vs JSON objects
+-Add the express.json middleware to your app
+-